 An example of this is given in the next section.

-A finer question would be to determine if there is a commutative domain satisfying any of the equivalent conditions given in Theorem \ref{ss}.
-We ask the question in algebraic terms.

-\begin{question} Is there a Pr\"{u}fer domain such that $R$ is not a field, but every torsion module is torsion-ultracomplete? \end{question}
+\begin{remark} Assume $R$ is a Pr\"{u}fer domain.\footnote{Recall that the class of $\s$-torsion modules coincides with the class of $R$-torsion modules by \cite[2.2]{maru}.} Recall the following notion introduced in \cite[XIII.\S 6]{fl}. $M$ is \emph{torsion-ultracomplete} if for every module $N$, if $M\leq_p N$ and $N/M \in \Ks$, then $M$ is a direct summand of $N$.
+It follows from Theorem \ref{mod}, that an $\s$-torsion module is torsion-ultracomplete if and only if it is $\Ks$-pure-injective.
+A finer question than Question \ref{q1} would be to determine if there is a Pr\"{u}fer domain which is not a field such that every torsion module is torsion-ultracomplete. \end{remark}